mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 Imam Ahmad lauded al-Shafi’i for canonizing the framework ahl al-hadith employed to extract rulings from the nusus and often recommended studying his works.
 Read *al-Umm* by Imam al-Shafi’i and *Nihayat al-Matlab* by al-Juwayni. *Nihayat al-Matlab* is one of the greatest works in fiqh ever written, where the author clearly explains the ta’lilat and shows how the furu’ of a bab tie back to the ta’lil of its usul.
 Al-Shafi'i similarly begins each chapter with evidence and branches out from there.
 His reasoning is of higher quality and more transparent than what later texts within the Shafi’i madhab provide.

 *Al-Wasit* by al-Ghazali should be studied.
 It is one of the greatest mutun authored in any madhhab due to the way it was written, and al-Nawawi is said to have read it hundreds of times.
 Although it is largely an abridgement of *Nihayat al-Matlab*, al-Ghazali presents his own opinions throughout the book as well.
 For more detail, reference *Sharh al-'Aziz* by al-Rafi'i, which is his commentary on al-Ghazali's shorter text *al-Wajiz*.
 He had a habit of picking up useful ideas from *Nihayat al-Matlab* that al-Ghazali left out of *al-Wasit*.
-It is said that when ibn Daqiq al-'Id ot a hold of al-Rafi'i's commentary, he only performed the fara'id until he finished reading it.
+It is said that when ibn Daqiq al-'Id got a hold of al-Rafi'i's commentary, he only performed the fara'id until he finished reading it.
 Also reference *al-Awsat* by Ibn al-Mundhir, who was an independent jurist in his own right and relied upon by Ibn Qudamah for the composition of *al-Mughni*.

 ## Maliki Madhhab